-(1) The information as to country of residence and principal occupation, and Common Shares beneficially owned or over which a director exercises control or direction, as at February 14, 2022, not being within the knowledge of the Company, has been furnished by the respective nominees as at the date of this Information Circular.
+(1) The information as to country of residence and principal occupation, and Common Shares beneficially owned or over which a director exercises control or direction, as at February 21, 2024 not being within the knowledge of the Company, has been furnished by the respective nominees as at the date of this Information Circular.

-(2) Member of the audit committee.

-- (3) Nicholas Rodway holds 625,000 stock options exercisable into Common Shares and 1,025,000 warrants exercisable into Common Shares that are not included in the total. - (4) Includes 1,323,000 Common Shares held by Deborah Hodge, spouse of David Hodge.
-Mr. Hodge also directly holds 150,000 stock options exercisable into Common Shares and 187,500 warrants not included in the total. - (5) Sean Charland holds 650,000 stock options exercisable into Common Shares and 455,000 warrants exercisable into Common Shares that are not included in the total. - (6) Andrew Carne holds 455,000 warrants exercisable into Common Shares that are not included in the total.
+- (2) Member of the audit committee. - (3) Nicholas Rodway holds 1,525,000 stock options exercisable into Common Shares and 1,080,000 warrants exercisable into Common Shares that are not included in the total. - (4) Sean Charland holds 950,000 stock options exercisable into Common Shares and 555,000 warrants exercisable into Common Shares that are not included in the total. - (5) Andrew Carne holds 300,000 stock options exercisable into Common Shares and 20,800 warrants exercisable into Common Shares that are not included in the total. - (6) Joel Faltinsky holds 300,000 stock options exercisable into Common Shares that are not included in the total. - (7) Joshua Vann holds 1,000,000 stock options exercisable into Common Shares and 504,650 warrants exercisable into Common Shares that are not included in the total.